I'm Lee Goodwin- artist, lover, free-spirit.

 Born and raised in Westford, Massachusetts, I knew since 3rd grade that I wanted to be an artist.
 Pursing art school, I studied painting at New Hampshire Institute of Art, Manchester, NH.
 I then transferred to Westfield State University, Westfield, MA, where I earned a BA in Art, Spring 2014, Summa Cum Laude.

 Painting is my primary creative outlet, but my studio is always filled with ongoing projects of all different varieties.
 My hobbies include jewelry making, sewing patchwork, up-cycling and tattooing.
 I love to try new things and challenge myself to create everyday.

 Adventures are my favorite- hiking, festivals, road trips, live music; all kinds of fun activities!
-Someday I hope to have a small sustainable farm.
+Someday I hope to have a small sustainable property.
 I live a simple life, focusing on health and family.
-Most recently, I have left New England, where I refocused my art career in 2017.
-I currently travel the US living in a 1982 VW Vanagon with my partner, Andy, and dog, Skor.
+I have been travel the US off and on for the past two years, living in a 1982 VW Vanagon with my partner, Andy, and dog, Skor.
 I have my first solo art exhibit coming up in June 2019 at the Parish Center for the Arts in my hometown of Westford, MA and will be spending the year preparing for that.

 I'm available!
 Ready, willing and able to work in most any creative environment.
 Interested in becoming integrated into the local art community and fostering a passion for the arts in such a setting.

 Westfield State University, Westfield Ma